 Pushing Film Development

 As mentioned previously, the most notable portion of the process is that the film will be in the developing chemicals longer than normal during the development process.
+A good rule of thumb (according to The Film Developing CookBook) when calculating how long your film needs to be in the developer is 30% longer development time per stop.
 However, you must be aware that keeping it in development longer won’t change anything if an area was overexposed.

 This isn’t a method to bring, or save, a photo detail if it is overexposed.
 You will often see that pushed film does have more grain due to the increase in contrast.
 You need to be careful to preserve any details that are in the shadowed areas, as it can easy for it to get lost using this method.